parkerdavis1/agave-portfolio/content/blog/scrolling-turkey/scrolling-turkey.md

 {% animatedImage "./scrolling-turkey.gif", "Links page with scrolling turkey", "small-image" %}

-I know, its beautiful.
+I know, its breathtaking.
 After you take a moment to recover, let's go through the code.

 ## How did I do it?